talla-ui/talla-ui/packages/www/content/en/docs/main/guide/components/UIRow/Using.md

 Row containers contain other components which are arranged along the horizontal axis.
 By default, a row container places all components at the start of the available space (the left, for LTR text direction).

-When controls such as buttons and labels are added to a row, they take up only as much horizontal space as they need if {@link UIControl.shrinkwrap} is true, otherwise expand to fill the available space.

 <!--{{iframesample js="./sample-row.js" short}}-->

 Column containers do the same, but arrange content vertically, starting from the top.
 The layout of textual controls such as buttons and labels isn't as intuitive within a column, so it may be necessary to use nested containers to lay these out horizontally.